leto/freeyourself/README.md

 # Free Your Self

-Free Your Self is a simple static website that FLOSS developers can customize and use to receive donations for their work.
+Free Your Self is a simple static website that FLOSS developers and content creators can customize and use to receive donations for their work.
 It supports many different ways to receive donations.
-Currently these methods are supported:
+Currently these methods are
+supported:

 * Bitcoin
 * Dwolla